 Jameson Golf Links

-Produced in Bow Street near the banks of the River Liffey, it was a Scot, John Jameson who first established the Dublin distillery.
-A lawyer from Alloa, Jameson married into the Haig family, one of Scotland’s earliest distillers with premises at Cameron Bridge, Windygates in Fife.
+It was a Scot who first established Jameson's Dublin distillery.
+A lawyer from Alloa, John Jameson married into the famous Haig family, one of Scotland’s earliest distillers with premises 'still' existing at Cameron Bridge in Fife.

 Portmarnock Resort & Jameson Golf Links